Evidential Cooperation in Large Worlds: Potential Objections & FAQ

 Is ECL action-relevant?
 Time-sensitive?

 We believe ECL is action-relevant.
-We refer readers to Lukas Finnveden’s recent “Implications of evidential cooperation in large worlds”.
-We currently think the most important implication is that we should weight making (aligned or unaligned) AI systems cooperative and preserving our decision theoretical attitudes into the future more heavily.
-The most straightforward way to do so would be to ensure earth-originating AI systems engage in ECL.
+We refer readers to Lukas Finnveden’s recent “Implications of evidential cooperation in large worlds”: rounding off a bunch of nuance, the key implication is that we should be trying hard to ensure that powerful, earth-originating AI systems—whether they be aligned or misaligned—engage in ECL.

-Note that having our AI systems engage in ECL this is not simply punting ECL into the future: In our opinion, working on increasing the chance that future AI systems engage in ECL is itself a cooperative action.
-Doing so puts us in the reference class of “civilizations that (genuinely) try to act cooperatively in the ECL sense”.[21]
-This increases our expectation that other civilisations benefit us similarly, for example, by also increasing the chance that their AGI acts cooperatively towards our value system.
+Note that having our AIs engage in ECL is not simply punting ECL into the future.
+Working to increase the chance that future AIs engage in ECL is itself a salient action, in our view.
+Doing so puts us in the reference class of “civilizations that (genuinely) try to act cooperatively, in the ECL sense”: while not all civilizations in this reference class will succeed in implementing ECL, all will benefit from those that do succeed (to a first approximation, at least).[23]

 How big a deal are the implications of ECL?
 How much does it change the impact of my actions?